 We provide whistles, game books (red/yellow card books), a match coin to all who complete the class.
 We also provide an official referee jersey (yellow) and AR flags to those who will be refereeing with WESCO.
 Please join us and learn the laws of the beautiful game!

 For our U8 division, we use paid youth Monitors to officiate the games.
 Many times this is the first job a child will have!
-Monitors must be 11 years old and if you are interested in become a Monitor for the 2022 Rec season, please fill out the form.
-You will be required to attend one training before the start of games.
+Monitors must be 11 years old and are required to attend one training before the start of games.

 Dear Members of Our Soccer Community

 As many of you experienced, our League is constantly very impacted by a shortage of referees.
 Many teams had to play games with no official referee, often relying on parents courageously stepping in to fill the role.
 Since quality refereeing is so important to the flow and fairness of a soccer match we are very eager to correct this situation.
 To do this we need your help!